jonfryd/tifoon/README.md

     $ mvn clean install

 This will build all required modules, installs them in the local Maven repository and create a ZIP file in the `tifoon-app/target` subdirectory for distribution.
-If you desire, copy the distro to another directory elsewhere on your system and extract it.
+If desired, copy the distro to another directory elsewhere on your system and extract it there.

 # Usage

-Ensure you have some flavor of Java 8 installed before proceeding.
+Ensure you have some flavor of Java 8 Runtime Environment installed before proceeding.
 Oracle's JRE and OpenJDK have been tested on Windows, Linux and Mac OS X.

 Also, one of the following is a prerequisite to perform any port scanning: